Introduction

 In copyright terms, UK readers should treat Section 9(3) CDPA 1988 as relevant but not fully dispositive for modern generative systems, because the threshold for identifying the person making the “necessary arrangements” is increasingly contested in practice.

-Actionable recommendation: map each production use case to a control triad that defines explanation artifacts, interpretive diagnostics, and trust safeguards before launch.
+Engineering action: map each production use case to a control triad that defines explanation artifacts, interpretive diagnostics, and trust safeguards before launch.

 Limitations of This Synthesis